vplauzon/kusto-x/README.md

 The '@' announces a Kusto-X specific command, like a '.' announces a Kusto command.

+That control flow script is empty and doesn't do anything.

 ## Trivial Control Flow

 Having a single Kusto ingestion command in a control flow results in a *trivial* control flow equilvalent to simply running the command: